The good news: there is no need to go shopping for new outfits unless that’s something that will bring you joy!

 Coordinate (if you like)

-If clashing colours are something you are NOT into, then, by all means, you can plan everyone’s outfits a little in advance to make sure the overall look will be visually appealing to you.
+If clashing colours are something you are NOT into, then, you can plan everyone’s outfits a little in advance to make sure the overall look will be visually appealing to you.
 Pick 3 main neutral colours and add little touches of bright colours using accessories.

 Note: This might only work with cooperative children and partner :)